EndPointCorp/end-point-blog/2020/11/27/svelte.html.md

 These are features that other frameworks also include and Svelte offers similar implementations, with its own particular flavor.
 I just wanted to mention them so you know they are there.
 To learn more, I'd encourage you to work through the [excellent official tutorial](https://svelte.dev/tutorial/).

+In the topic of features, Svelte has one advantage in that, since it's a compiler, it has more freedom than traditional frameworks to add a lot of functionality.
+They have this freedom because more features don't mean any aditional overhead (in space or performnace) for those who don't use them.
+Svelte is a compiler, so it has the ability to produce a bundle which includes only the features that are being used in your app.
+In other words, the framework can grow and not have to deal with the constraints of traditional library based frameworks.

 All in all, I think Svelte is a great contender.
 It offers all the features that put it right up there with the big guys.
 It also promises a great uplift in performance when compared to said big guys.
 As a cherry on top, it offers a great developer/code authoring experience which is familiar and also arguably better than existing frameworks.
 I for one am looking forward to seeing how the project evolves and matures and what cool things people make with it.
-And why not?
-Also try it out in some projects of my own.
+And of course, also try it out in some projects of my own.